-Standing Search For A Will.
+Standing Search For A Will

-A standing search for a Will is used when a Will has not been probated yet, and you want to make sure you find the details out as soon as probate is granted.
+Used when a Will has not been probated yet, and you want to make sure you find the details out as soon as probate is granted.
 If you are simply making a search for a Will because it can’t be found, click this link.

 Information should be available in leaflet How to enter a standing search ,